Joanne World Tour: Europe

-Broadcast
+Broadcast and recording

 On November 19, 2017, Gaga performed "The Cure" live for the American Music Awards, from the tour stop at Capital One Arena in Washington, D.C.
 This was the first televised performance of the song, and Gaga's second consecutive year performing at the American Music Awards.
-The same day prior to performing "Just Dance", the show was put on hold to broadcast a live screening of the American Music Awards presentation for Best Pop/Rock Female Artist which Gaga won.
+The same day prior to performing "LoveGame", the show was put on hold to broadcast a live screening of the American Music Awards presentation for Best Pop/Rock Female Artist which Gaga won.
 The award was presented by three fans and her acceptance speech was broadcast live from the tour.

+The first Birmingham show was recorded for a planned project, though it ultimately remained unreleased for undisclosed reasons.
+An alternative cover artwork for Gaga's 2024 album Harlequin featured moments from her career in a dishevelled room setting, including a smashed VHS tape labeled "Joanne World Tour".

 Set list

 This set list is from the August 1, 2017, concert in Vancouver.
 It is not intended to represent all concerts for the tour.